makai410/makai410.github.io/content/posts/gsoc-25-final.md

 - [rust-lang/rust#139319](https://github.com/rust-lang/rust/pull/139319)
 This PR moved `stable_mir` into the `rustc_smir` crate as a module, which was a temporary tweak to resolve the [circular dependency](https://en.wikipedia.org/wiki/Circular_dependency) that would arise if we directly invert the dependency order between `rustc_smir` and `stable_mir`.

-Okay, now we can freely feed `stable_mir` to grow up.
-What's next?
-It is:
+Okay, now we can let `stable_mir` grow freely.
+Next up:

 #### Implement `CompilerInterface`
 - [rust-lang/rust#139852](https://github.com/rust-lang/rust/pull/139852)